tanishqkumar2003/CodeAntAI/README.md

 ### Prerequisites

 - Ensure you have Node.js installed (v18+ recommended).
-- Install npm or yarn (npm is used in the example).
+- Install npm or yarn (npm is used in the example

 ## Setup Instructions